Uganda's Museveni takes commanding election lead as rival alleges fraud | Politics

 With 49.1% of votes from Thursday's ballot counted, Museveni had won 3.9 million, or 62.7%, while main opposition candidate Wine had 1.4 million votes (29.3%), the electoral commission said just after 5 p.m.
 (1400 GMT).
 The next batch of results was due to be released at 9 p.m. when a nationwide curfew in place since March due to the COVID-19 pandemic kicks in.

+There was a heavy security presence around Wine's sprawling compound on Friday.
+The singer-turned-lawmaker said he was under siege and his life was in danger.
+"We have simply boosted our deployment in the neighbourhood for his own security.
+We are not there to arrest him and he is not under arrest," Luke Owoyesigyire, deputy spokesman for Kampala's metropolitan police said.

-Wine, a singer-turned-lawmaker who has galvanized young Ugandans with calls for political change, told a news conference he had video proof of voting fraud.
+The deputy spokesman for Uganda's armed forces, Deo Akiiki, said security officers intervened on Friday to arrest three intruders who had jumped over the fence into Wine's compound.
+Wine has galvanized young Ugandans with calls for political change and he told a news conference on Friday that he had video proof of voting fraud.
 "I am very confident that we defeated the dictator by far," he said.

 "We are putting every legal, every constitutional and every non-violent option on the table," Wine told Reuters.
 "I will be happy to share the videos of all the fraud and irregularities as soon as the internet is restored."
-His claims have not been independently verified by Reuters.
-The United States and European Union did not deploy teams of observers for this election, though the African Union and East African Community did.

-Neither the AU or EAC observer teams responded to requests for comment about possible irregularities.
-'RESULTS WILL COME'
+BURDEN OF PROOF

 Electoral Commission Chairman Simon Byabakama told a news conference that under Ugandan law, the burden of proof rested with Wine, whose real name is Robert Kyagulanyi.
 "The onus is upon candidate Kyagulanyi to show or to prove in what context and how the results are rigged," he said.